Radio Television Digital News Association: Reporting awards

-The Radio Television Digital News Association and the National Endowment for Financial Education work together to honor the very best in personal finance reporting.
+The Radio Television Digital News Association and the National Endowment for Financial Education work together to recognize excellence in personal finance reporting.

 The award is presented as part of the Money Matters resource.
 Money Matters is a tool to help journalists better cover stories about financial issues on television, radio and online.
 One television, radio, and online journalist each receive a $1,000 prize and an invitation to present at the Excellence in Journalism conference.